nwoodr94/4runner/README.md

 Run the program with `python3 main.py`.

-## Note
+## Notes
-Chomedriver and Chrome are installed in the `/bin` directory.
+1. Chomedriver and Chrome are installed in the `/bin` directory.
+2. An empty `/dist` directory is the provided destination for the file write mechanism